Better Breast Cancer Screening

 Comprehensive screening for high-risk women

-RUSH also offers breast MRI, which is even more sensitive than ABUS at detecting small breast cancers.
+RUSH MD Anderson also offers breast MRI, which is even more sensitive than ABUS at detecting small breast cancers.
 MRI is the most sensitive exam available for detecting breast cancer.
 The downside to MRI is that it is a more involved test that takes about 30 to 40 minutes and requires the injection of intravenous (IV) contrast.
-However, RUSH recently began offering fast MRI, which cuts down the amount of time for the test to about 10-15 minutes.
+However, RUSH MD Anderson recently began offering fast MRI, which cuts down the amount of time for the test to about 10-15 minutes.

 Annual breast screening with an MRI is typically reserved for women who have a greater than 20% lifetime risk of developing breast cancer and women with BRCA mutations, who have a very high risk of developing breast cancer in their lifetime.